zxTyphoon/zxTyphoon/README.md

 </h2>

 <p align="center">
 I was born in Germany :de: and spent 8 years living in New Mexico, :us:.
-I'm currently studying Business Informatics with a focus on Software Engineering 🎓 at DHBW Mannheim 🏛.
-I'm passionate about software development and always eager to learn new technologies💡.
-In my free time I like to work out and play video games.
+I'm currently working as an IT Innovation Project Coordinator at Freudenberg & Co.
+KG.
+I have a Bachelor of Science 🎓, having studied Software Engineering at DHBW Mannheim 🏛.
+I'm passionate about software development and always eager to learn new technologies 💡.
+In my free time, I enjoy working out and playing video games.
 </p>

 <p align="center">